President Tharman thanks PM Lee for decades of selfless service, steering S’pore through crises

 “In my judgment, concurring with your advice, Mr Lawrence Wong is the Member of Parliament who commands the confidence of the majority of the Members of Parliament,” Mr Tharman added.

 Under Article 25 of the Constitution, the Prime Minister of Singapore is appointed by the President.
-Acting on advice of the Prime Minister, the President also appoints other ministers from among the Members of Parliament.
+Acting on advice of the Prime Minister, the President also appoints other ministers from among the MPs.

 In his letter to the President, PM Lee said he had originally planned to hand over his position to a successor by the time he reached 70, which was in 2022.
 But the Covid-19 pandemic disrupted this timetable.